erichoracek/Motif/README.md

 }
 ```

-We've created a single constant, `$WarningColor`, that will change depending on the mapping file that we choose to create our themes with.
-As discussed above, the constant name `$WarningColor` describes the _function_ of the color, rather than the appearance (`$RedColor`).
-This re-definition of the same constant allows us to us to conditionally re-define what `$WarningColor` means, depending on which mapping theme we use to create our `MTFTheme` instance.
+We've created a single constant, `$WarningColor`, that will change its value depending on the mapping theme file that we create our `MTFTheme` instances with.
+As discussed above, the constant name `$WarningColor` describes the _function_ of the color, rather than the appearance (e.g. `$RedColor`).
+This redefinition of the same constant allows us to us to conditionally redefine what `$WarningColor` means depending on the theme we're using.
+As such, we don't have to worry about maintaining multiple definitions of the same `.Button` class, ensuring that we don't repeat ourselves and keep things clean.

-As such, to create our light and dark themes, we just have to do the following:
+With this pattern, creating our light and dark themes is as simple as:

 ```objective-c
 MTFTheme *lightTheme = *theme = [MTFTheme